-\dots these guests, these visitors! \dots our ears are filled with the sound of their footsteps \dots Every day, all day long, a constant stream.
+...these guests, these visitors lour ears are filled with the sound of their footsteps...Every day, all day long, a constant stream.
 An interminable procession!

-Ministers and missionaries, Oriental scholars and occult students, practical men of affairs and mystics, Anglican-Catholics and Nonconformists, Theosophists and Hindus, Christian Scientists and doctors of medicine, Muslims, Buddhists, and Zoroastrians.
-There also called: politicians, Salvation Army soldiers, and other workers for human good, women suffragists, journalists, writers, poets, and healers, dressmakers and great ladies, artists and artisans, poor workless people and prosperous merchants, members of the dramatic and musical world, these all came2 activities, 'Abdu'l-Baha frequently walked in the park area.
-Often some of the people who were conferring with him at the time in the hotel would accompany him on these walks.
-There are records of the numerous conversations he held while walking along the paths, the interest he took in the animals of the zoo, and of the informal gatherings which he addressed on the lawns and benches of the park.1
+Ministers and missionaries, Oriental scholars and occult students, practical men of affairs and mystics, Anglican-Catholics and Moncomformists, Theosophists and Hindus, Christian Scientists and doctors of medicine, Muslims, Buddhists, and Zoroastrians.
+There also called: politicians, Salvation Army soldiers, and other workers for human good, women suffragists, journalists, writers, poets, and healers, dressmakers and great ladies, artists and artisans, poor workless people and prosperous merchants, members of the dramatic and musical world, these all came...76

-It has been noted that the Plaza Hotel was next to the Lincoln Park, where numerous walkways were laid in landscaped areas of trees, ponds, and lawns and where a sizeable zoo existed.
+It has been noted that the Plaza Hotel was next to the Lincoln Park, where numerous walkways were laid in landscaped areas of trees, ponds, and laws and where a sizeable soo existed.
 Between afternoon and evening